GauravGupta7/A-Comprehensive-Study-of-Standard-Image-Encryption-Algorithms/README.md

 Arnold's Cat Map       |    0.08017079           |    1.0
 Henon's Chaotic Map        |    0.00423634           |    1.0
 Logistic Chaos Map        |    0.00135732           |    0.8110050

+## Conclusions
+From the result analysis, we can make the following conclusions:
+* The RSA Encryption scheme which performs exceptionally well for textual data encryption, suffers when implemented on images.
+* The Arnold’s Cat Map is a good encryption algorithm for images.
+It has a small correlation coefficient value for original vs encrypted image and proper unity value for original vs decrypted image.
+* The Henon’s Chaotic Map is still better than that of Arnold’s Cat Map as it has an even smaller value of correlation coefficient for original vs encrypted images and a proper unity value for original vs decrypted image.
+* The Logistic Map is another strong encryption algorithm.
+It has the smallest correlation coefficient for original vs encrypted image among all the algorithms implemented.

+The overall conclusion was that all the algorithms had their own pros and cons and each of them had different uses.
+Though, as per our implementation and study, the Henon’s Chaos Map would be ideal for any type of use case.
+It is safe and strong in encryption and has strong metrics.